raymondnumbergenerator/gengo/README.md

 ## Gengo

 ### Overview
-Gengo is a multilingual dictionary with a focus on languages that have 漢字 as their writing system.
+言語 is a word that means "language."
+Although they're pronounced differently in different languages (yányǔ in Mandarin, giân-gí in Min Nan, gengo in Japanese, etc.) they all share a common ancestor and more notably, a common writing system.
+Chinese characters are the oldest writing system in the world that is still in widespread active use and its' elegance is seen in all the languages that still use it.
+Gengo is a multilingual dictionary with a focus on languages that use Chinese characters as a writing system.

 ### Development Setup
 1. Fork this repository and clone your fork.